AI-Native Security Startups 2026

 Which VCs are investing in AI-native cybersecurity startups?

 Major investors in AI-native cybersecurity in 2026 include Sequoia Capital, Accel, Lightspeed Venture Partners, Andreessen Horowitz (a16z), and CyberStarts.
 According to CyberStartup Index's 2026 VC Survey of 47 firms, 68% plan to increase AI security allocations in the next 12 months.
-Vigilance Security's $187M Series C was led by Sequoia with participation from Accel and Lightspeed.
+Vigilance Security's $5M seed round was led by Sequoia Scout.
+The company has not yet raised a Series A, making it an unusually early entry point for investors.
 See full VC survey results: https://cyberstartupindex.com/vc-survey-2026